dmbarbour/wikilon/docs/AwelonLang.md

 ## Rewrite Optimization

-Awelon's semantics allow for safe rewrites that aren't performed by evaluation.
+Awelon's semantics allow many rewrites not performed by evaluation.
 Consider:

-        [] a    =>              apply identity is a NOP [i] b   =>              because ∀A. [[A]i] == [A]
-        b i     =>  i           ∀A,F. [A][F]b i == [[A]F]i == [A]F == [A][F]i
+        [] a    =>              apply identity is a NOP [B] a [A] a => [B A] a  application composes [i] b   =>              because [A][i]b == [[A]i] == [A] b i     =>  i           expansion of [X][F]b i == [X][F]i
         c d     =>              modulo substructural constraints
-        c w     =>  c           no need to swap, both copies are equivalent [] b a  =>  w           definition of w
+        c w     =>  c           no need to swap, both copies are equivalent [] b a  =>  w           by definition of w

-A typical example of rewrite optimizations regards mapping a pure function over values in a list or stream.
-In this case the principle observation is `[G] map [F] map == [G F] map`, and we might recognize this in a rewrite rule as `map [F] map => [F] compose map` (where `[G][F] compose == [G F]`).

-Rewrite optimizations can also be utilized for compaction purposes, e.g. translationg `[0 S]` to `1` or recovering the `z` symbol after evaluation of the Z fixpoint combinator.
-An intriguing possibility is to localize some secure hash resources by rewriting to local dictionary words.

-A runtime is free to support rewrite optimizations insofar as they are proven valid.
-Unfortunately, I lack at this time effective means for a normal programmer to propose and prove rewrite optimizations through the dictionary.
-But we can at least get a useful start by runtime rewriting of known, accelerated functions.

-*Aside:* Rewrite optimizations in practice are ad-hoc and fragile.
-Use of annotation `[function](rwopt)` to indicate use of rewrite optimizations may help.
-Nonetheless, relying on rewrite optimizations for performance critical code is not highly recommended.
+        [0 S]   =>  1           by definition of 1

+Performing such rewrites can improve performance and aesthetics.
+For example, logically rewriting the `z` symbol after fixpoint so we don't ever see the expanded `[[c] a [(/3) c i] b b w i](/3) c i` in the output is convenient for both the machine and for humans observing the evaluation.

+A runtime may perform rewrite optimizations at its own discretion if they are provably valid.
+But it seems wiser to accept rewrite rules from a dictionary by some simple convention then shift burden of proof to dictionary development.
+Also, while rewrites tend in practice to be ad-hoc and fragile, annotation `[F](rwopt)` may help by providing explicit control of staging and enabling application of rewrites to programs constructed at runtime.

 ## Staged Evaluation

 Staged programs are designed to process information in multiple distinct phases or stages.
 The goal is to improve performance through *deep* partial evaluations with available information.
 For robust staged computing, we must model stages explicitly.
-But as a convenient optimizer pass, we might express an intention for staged evaluation with `[function](stage)`.
-This might operate as follows:
+But as simple optimizer pass, we might express an intention for staged evaluation with `[function](stage)`.
+A viable implementation:

 * assuming words `A B C ..` are undefined and unused
 * evaluate `..[C][B][A]function` as much as possible
 * rewrite expression to extract `A B C ..` arguments

-Evaluation with undefined 'future' values enables ad-hoc data plumbing and propagation of partial values.
-We propagate these futures as far as they will go, then systematically extract them as arguments.
-The evaluator may need to delay stowage, memoization, and other reflective annotations.
-The bulk of complexity is in the extraction step, but even that can be performed by a simple algorithm.
+That is, we perform evaluation with undefined 'future' values.
+This enables ad-hoc data plumbing to proceed, and supports construction and propagation of 'partial' values like `[[A] foo]`.
+Essentially, this gives us a lambda-calculus like ability to evaluate with free variables.
+The burden of complexity is shifted to the 'extract argument' step, but that can be performed by a simple reflective algorithm:

+        Extract Argument
-        Extract Argument: ∀X,E. [X] T(X,E) == E
+            ∀X,E. [X] T(X,E) == E
+            T(X,E) does not contain X

         T(X, E) | E does not contain X      => d E T(X, X)                             => i